 Before applying for financial aid, learn how to spot potential fraud and prevent identity theft.
 Visit Avoiding Student Aid Scams at studentaid.gov, and check out Student Financial Services' 10 Tips on How to Avoid Getting Scammed.

-If you have any questions about your federal loans do not hesitate to contact your servicer.
-They have been contracted by the Department of Education to help you!
+If you have any questions about your federal loans, do not hesitate to contact your servicer.
+They have been contracted by the Department of Education to help you.
 You can ask them questions about repayment, the various payment plans, interest, etc. Also, if you are having a hard time making your payments after graduation, you'll want to contact them to discuss it.
-There may be options for you so that you can avoid ruining your credit with late or skipped loan payments!
+There may be options to help you avoid ruining your credit with late or skipped loan payments.

 Do you know who your loan servicers are?
-If not, visit studentaid.gov and click "Manage Loans" at the top of the page.
+If not, visit studentaid.gov and select "Manage Loans" at the top of the page.